dgraph-io/dgraph/wiki/content/deploy/index.md

 #### Cluster Setup Using Docker Swarm

-{{% notice "note" %}}These instructions are for running Dgraph Server without TLS config.
+{{% notice "note" %}}These instructions are for running Dgraph Alpha without TLS config.
 Instructions for running with TLS refer [TLS instructions](#tls-configuration).{{% /notice %}}

-Here we'll go through an example of deploying 3 Dgraph Server nodes and 1 Zero on three different AWS instances using Docker Swarm with a replication factor of 3.
+Here we'll go through an example of deploying 3 Dgraph Alpha nodes and 1 Zero on three different AWS instances using Docker Swarm with a replication factor of 3.

 * Make sure you have Docker Machine installed by following [instructions](https://docs.docker.com/machine/install-machine/).